XpiritBV/ContainerWorkshop2018Docs/Lab5-Environments.md

 ## <a name="change"></a>Working with environments in .NET Core

 > Switch back to the master branch to make sure all files so far are up to date.
+Make sure to commit or undo any changes you made first.

 In this sample application the web application only has a single setting for an external Web API endpoint.
 ```